GabTibolla/HotelbookerApp/README.md

 ## Description

-HotelBooker is a mobile application developed in React Native, offering functionalities for both hotel owners and customers.
+HotelBooker is a mobile application developed in React Native with Expo, offering functionalities for both hotel owners and customers.
 This app allows efficient management of hotels, rooms, and bookings, using the API provided in the [hotelbooker](https://github.com/gu1lherme10-dev/hotelbooker) repository.

 ## Features